Ka-Bar

-Ka-Bar (/ˈkeɪ.bɑːr/; trademarked as KA-BAR) is the combat knife adopted in 1942 by the United States Marines Corps as the U.S. Marines Corps utility knife, Mark 2.
+Ka-Bar (/ˈkeɪ.bɑːr/; trademarked as KA-BAR) is the combat knife adopted in 1942 by the United States Marine Corps as the U.S. Marine Corps utility knife, Mark 2.

 History

 After the United States' entry into World War II, complaints arose from Army soldiers and Marines who were issued World War I–era bronze or alloy-handled trench knives such as the U.S. Mark I trench knife for use in hand-to-hand fighting.

 A final impetus came from the War Department, which had identified the need for a multi-purpose knife suitable both as a fighting knife and as a utility knife, while still conserving metal resources.

 While the Marine Corps authorised the use of Marine Raider stiletto, in the absence of suitable official-issue knives, a number of Marines obtained personal knives and machetes by either private purchase or unit funds.

 Among the weapons discovered are usually hunting/utility patterns such as Western States Cutlery Co.'s pre-war L76 and L77 pattern knives, both of which had 7 in Bowie-type clip blades and leather handles.

 In response to a specification requesting a modern individual fighting knife design for the U.S. Marines, ordnance and quartermaster officials requested submissions from several military knife and tool suppliers to develop a suitable fighting and utility knife for individual Marines.

 The prototype design was given the designation of 1219C2.
 After extensive trials, it was recommended for adoption.
 The Marines' Quartermaster at the time initially refused to order the knives, but his decision was overruled by the Commandant.
 The Marine Corps adopted the knife on 23 November 1942.